New Brighton Tower

-New Brighton Tower was a steel lattice observation tower at New Brighton in the town of Wallasey, Cheshire (now in the Borough of Wirral, in Merseyside), England.
+New Brighton Tower was a steel lattice hyperboloid observation tower at New Brighton in the town of Wallasey, Cheshire (now in the Borough of Wirral, in Merseyside), England.
 It stood 567 ft high, and was the tallest building in Great Britain when it opened on 4 June 1898.
 Neglected during the First World War and requiring renovation the owners could not afford, dismantling of the tower began in 1919, and the metal was sold for scrap.
 The building at its base, housing the Tower Ballroom, continued its use until damaged by fire in 1969.

-The tower was set in large grounds, which included a boating lake, a funfair, gardens, and a sports ground.
+The tower was set in large grounds, which included a boating lake, a funfair, gardens, and the Tower Athletic Ground.
 The sports ground housed, at different times, a football team, an athletics track and a motorcycle speedway track.
 The Beatles played at the Tower Ballroom 27 times, more than at any other venue in the United Kingdom except the Cavern Club in nearby Liverpool.